 I have 15 years of experience in the Sport, Exercise and Performance psychology field.
 I started my academic career in my home country of Brazil where I earned my bachelor’s and master’s degrees.

-Acting graduate Kattreya Scheurer-Smith may only be in the early stages of her career, yet she has already scored an impressive list of credits to her name including a part in an official Coca Cola commercial and the big budget American superhero film, Wonder Woman.
+UCLan Acting graduate, Kattreya Scheurer-Smith may only be in the early stages of her career yet she’s already scored an impressive list of credits to her name including a part in an official Coca Cola commercial and the big budget American superhero film, Wonder Woman.